Methodology

 A total of 10 behind-the-scenes roles were analyzed: Director, Writer, Producer, Cinematographer, Editor, Composer, Production Designer, Costume Designer, Casting Director, and First Assistant Director.

 The data collection process involved identifying all individuals who worked in these roles for each film in the sample using IMDbPro.
-Across the sample, there were 5,576 crew roles evaluated.
+Across the sample, there were 2,802 crew roles evaluated in 2023, which were added to the 8,838 evaluated from 2019 to 2022.
 When the position was not listed on IMDbPro, information was sought from other databases or from film credits.

 Across positions, specific credits were included for each role.
 In general, location-based or unit-based credits were excluded from analysis.
 Writers included those earning “written by,” “story by,” or “screenplay by” credit and excluded writers responsible only for source material.
 Only Producers receiving “Produced by” credit were included.
 When no Costume Designer was listed but a Costume Supervisor was credited, that title was used.
 Individuals who were credited as “First Assistant Director” were included, and only when no First Assistant Director was credited on a movie was the individual(s) earning “Assistant Director” with no additional modifier included in the sample.
 Casting Directors were those responsible for overall casting, and location-based casting directors were included in two specific instances.
 The first was when there was no overall casting director listed and filming took place in only one location.
 The second was when the overall casting directors both had location based information (e.g., U.S., U.K.) and the film was not shot in those locations.
 Those casting directors were presumed to be responsible for casting the full production.